-The programme follows a structure of four creative writing courses over two years, blended to maximise the benefits of both online and in-person learning and collaboration.
+The programme follows a structure of four creative writing courses over two years.
 Weekly seminars of two and a half hours include a mix of practical writing exercises, discussions, group work, tutor-led feedback and taught sessions.

 Your online learning space

 Each writing group on the Creative Writing Programme has its own course page on our website.
 Once logged in to your course page you will have access to course outlines, supporting seminar notes, writing exercises and a Writer’s Forum where you can chat with other writers in your group.

 To join your online class, you simply click on the link on your course page and the online classroom will open up.
 On your screen you will see your tutor and the other writers in the online classroom.